armin-fx/BandedScad/doc/color.md

   - The color names are taken from the
     World Wide Web consortium's [SVG color list](https://www.w3.org/TR/css-color-3/).
   - Additional defined colors
+  - You can filter a color name by color list, color name language by separate these with a colon `:`.
+    An empty string between the colon will not filter this case.
+    Format of name:
+    - `"color_name"`
+    - `"short_name:color_name"`
+    - `"short_name:language:color_name"`
+    - `":language:color_name"`
+    This is useful if the same color name exist in different composite color lists.
+    Alternatively you can specify a color list with argument `colors`.
 - color as rgb or rgba list
 - `rgb` - as list `[r, g, b]` or `[r, g, b, alpha]`
   - `r` = red:   `0...1`